-Possession of a Medicaid ID Card does not mean a recipient is eligible for Medicaid services.
-A Provider should verify a recipient's eligibility each time the recipient receives services.
-The verification sources can be used to verify a recipient's enrollment in a managed care plan.
-The name and telephone number of the managed care plan are given along with other eligibility information.
+Possession of a Marketplace ID Card does not mean a recipient is eligible for Marketplace services.
+A Provider should verify a recipient's eligibility each time the recipient presents to their office for services.
+The verification sources can be used to verify a recipient's enrollment in a Passport Marketplace plan.